DevelopedBmots/PedroBot/README.md

 # PedroBot
-Powerfull Telegram bot to manage your group easily
+A powerfull Telegram bot to manage your group easily.